-Sharon Sperry Bloom is an Albuquerque painter and photographer specializing in encaustic painting.
+Sharon Sperry Bloom is a painter and photographer specializing in encaustic painting.
 She is a passionate proponent of artistic self-expression and enjoys working with both emerging artists and with artists exploring new paths.
-Her work is currently exhibited at the Encaustic Art Institute.
+Her work is exhibited at the Museum of Encaustic Art.

 Have you ever wondered what kind of painting you could create with beeswax?
 Have you thought you’d like to give it a try sometime?
-Try a lesson at Sharon’s studio.
+Take a lesson with Sharon.

 - What is encaustic anyway?

 - Hot wax fusing techniques